Dental Care for Children: How to Take Care of Your Child’s Teeth

 Remember to floss!

-As soon as your child has two teeth next to each other, you should start flossing their teeth.
+When your child has two teeth next to each other, you should start flossing their teeth.
 Once each day, softly floss in between the teeth.
 By around age 10, kids can usually start flossing on their own.

 Think about the diet and nutrition of your child.